Alternative Questions (Interrogative sentence)

 I’d like to watch a movie.

-Which would you like to do, watch a movie or go for a walk?
+Which would you like to do: watch a movie or go for a walk?

-My favorite color is blue.
+My favourite colour is blue.

-Is your favorite color blue or green?
+Is your favourite colour blue or green?

 Examples of short and direct responses to alternative questions: